 Fiduciary Duties Selling Property

-Fiduciary duty means a legal responsibility that involves a high standard of care to manage the property for a person.
+Fiduciary duty means a legal responsibility that involves a high standard of care to manage the property of a person.

 When an executor is selling the house, it only makes sense to hire a real estate agent experienced in probate, knows the process, and understands an executor’s duties and legal obligations.